devfile/registry/LIFECYCLE.md

 ## [Onboarding](CONTRIBUTING.md)
 When a `Stack Provider` is ready to share their devfile to the public registry, they must follow the steps in the [contributing guide](CONTRIBUTING.md) to ensure there’s basic information that identifies the version, owner, description, etc. of the stack or sample.
 They must also ensure the stack or sample meets minimal testing requirements against the supported clients.

+In some cases new `Stack Providers` may be accepted on a trial basis.
+In this case, the owner listed in [`.github/CODEOWNERS`](./.github/CODEOWNERS) will be the `Devfile Team` to limit the number of users with repository write-acess.
+These `Stack Providers` will begin on a 3-month trial basis where the `Devfile Team` reserves the right to deprecate if they feel the stack is not properly maintained.

 | Role             | Responsibilities                                                                                                                                                                                                                                                                                                           |
 |:-----------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `Stack Provider` | <ul>Follow the [contributing guide](CONTRIBUTING.md) and ensure stack or sample is tested against the supported clients </ul>                                                                                                                                                                                                        |